 The wires being held in place by mainly white Porcelain insulators though some insulators made from a black compound can be found.
 Red insulators are often found on the lower outer positions carrying power - Typically 110 volts for powering line side items such as battery chargers on a distant colour light signal.

 Initially Pole Climbing Irons where used by railway staff to climb the first portion of the pole.
 These were worn by the Signal & Telegraph staff when accessing the pole wires.
-But there use was withdrawn around the 1960s and it became necessary to use a special a Pole Ladder often a two section wooden ladder, to access the first pole step.
+But Climbing Iron use was withdrawn around the 1960s and it became necessary to use a special a Pole Ladder often a two section wooden ladder, to access the first pole step.
 These ladders had a curved metal fixing at their tops which sat onto the pole and gave more support to the ladder.
 Sometimes the ladders curved metal straps were replaced with a stranded wire strap which sat partly around part of the pole when the ladder was in place against the pole.

 Modeller using 4mm/foot (UK OO) means the poles would be placed approx. 780mm apart!
 I find personally placing them closer together looks much more correct and I have found that a 400mm to 450mm spacing is about correct.

 Panel Indications.
 UK railway signalling entrance and exit panels use a common theme for showing the individual track circuit sections and the route the train is signalled to travel over.
 Up line track sections are normally alternate Green and Brown while down line sections are Yellow and Blue.
 Often where alterations have been made and a track section added it can be coloured Purple.